 The Canadian Government Task Force on Marijuana Legalization and Regulation just released its report titled “A Framework for the Legalization and Regulation of Cannabis in Canada“.

-Editor’s note: Interesting that they have started using the term “Cannabis” over “marijuana”.
-See this earlier blog post about that.
+Editor’s note: Interesting that they have started using the term “cannabis” over “marijuana”.

 Highlights of the recommendations: